 The Garden campus, which is just an eight-minute walk from The Grove’s primary school campus, is a two storey building with 14 classrooms.
-It's a small school that lacks the creativity and fun of The Garden campus, but it lends itself to growing a very close-knit community of learners.
-Facilities include a multimedia centre, art department, photography gallery and dark room, music room and studio; students use facilities such as science labs and the marine science centre at The Grove.
+It's a small school that lacks the creativity and fun of The Grove campus, but it lends itself to growing a very close-knit community of learners.
+Facilities include a multimedia centre, art department, photography gallery and dark room, and music room and studio; students use facilities such as science labs and the marine science centre at The Grove.

 The Harbour Village

 Following the school’s expansion to its two Ap Lei Chau sites, the Kennedy Town campus is now dedicated to the preparatory years of four and five-year-old students.
-Renamed as The Harbour Village, it reopened for the school year in August 2017 with new facilities including The Black Dolphin Cove sailboat; the Backyard play area equipped with a treehouse, rope ladder, balance beam and climbing wall; an interactive, augmented reality wall that’s loaded with more than 200 games; an indoor park complete with tricycles, scooters and balance bikes, and a road system with traffic lights.
+Renamed as The Harbour Village, it reopened for the school year in August 2017 with new facilities, including The Black Dolphin Cove sailboat; the Backyard play area, equipped with a treehouse, rope ladder, balance beam, and climbing wall; an interactive, augmented reality wall that’s loaded with more than 200 games; an indoor park complete with tricycles, scooters, and balance bikes; and a road system with traffic lights.

 It’s an intimate school with only 70 places, small class sizes, and an educational programme called Harbour.
-There’s no rigid timetabling based on literacy, maths, science and social studies here; instead, lessons are taught in thematic units such as Everyday Heroes.
+There’s no rigid timetabling based on literacy, maths, science, and social studies here; instead, lessons are taught in thematic units such as Everyday Heroes.

 Admission and fees